-Corn-on-the-cob has grown rapidly in popularity as a frozen product.
+Corn-on-the-cob is a popular frozen product.
 The cob can become off-flavored during freezer storage and may become "musty."
 Thus, more precautions must be taken in preparation, especially in the blanching process prior to freezing.
 The storage life is as much related to the degree of enzyme inactivation by proper blanching as it is to storage temperature.
-Practically all commercial frozen corn-on-the-cob show a positive test for the enzyme peroxidase in the cob center area.
-Off flavors can be developed by this enzyme activity in the cob which then could migrate out into the kernels.
+Practically all commercial frozen cornon-the-cob show a positive test for the enzyme peroxidase in the cob center area.
+Off flavors can be developed by this enzyme activity in the cob, which then could migrate out into the kernels.

-A storage life of about 1 year can be expected for corn-on-the-cob at 0°F (-18°C).
-At a temperature of -10 to -15°F (-23to -26°C), the storage life could possibly be increased to 18 months.
+A storage life of about 1 year can be expected for corn-on-the-cob at 0°F (-17.8°C).
+At a temperature of -10 to -15°F (-23.3 to -26.1°C), the storage life could possibly be increased to 18 months.
 Lower temperatures would not be expected to significantly increase storage life beyond 18 months.
-The normal packaging material is polyethylene film of at least 3 millimeter thicknesses.
+The normal packaging material is polyethylene film of at least 3 millimeter thickness.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.